vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/TAS-OpenTelemetry-SpringBoot-TO.md

-# Instrumenting TAS OpenTelemetry (OTel) for Spring Boot application with Tanzu Observability (TO)/Wavefront
+# Instrumenting TAS OpenTelemetry for Spring Boot Application with Tanzu Observability or Wavefront

-The OpenTelemetry agent for Java based spring-boot application enables JMX profiling, tracing, eventing on any Java 8+ application and dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
+The OpenTelemetry (OTel) agent for Java based Spring Boot application enables JMX profiling, tracing, eventing on any Java 8+ application, and dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
 This provides the ability to gather telemetry data from a Java application without code changes.
 The OpenTelemetry Java agent uses `OTLP` exporter configured to send data to OpenTelemetry collector

-Here we will enable Spring Micrometer traces for a sample Spring boot application through the OpenTelemetry Java agent that is available with the latest [Java buildpack](https://github.com/cloudfoundry/java-buildpack.git) `v4.66.0`.
+For this demonstration, we've enabled the Spring Micrometer traces for a sample Spring Boot application through the OpenTelemetry Java agent that is available with the latest [Java buildpack](https://github.com/cloudfoundry/java-buildpack.git) `v4.66.0`.

-Before using the Buildpack to fetch the metrics, we need to enable OpenTelemetry Collector agent on the TAS side under Wavefront Nozzle tile settings.
+Before using the buildpack to fetch the metrics, we must enable OpenTelemetry Collector agent on TAS under the Wavefront Nozzle tile settings.

 ![OTEL](img/TAS-OpenTelemetry-SpringBoot-TO/image1.jpg)

 ## Configuring OTel on Tanzu Observability by Wavefront Nozzle

-In this section, we configure the OTel on Tanzu observability by configuraing few parameters in the TAS for Wavefront tile.
+In this section, we'll configure OTel on Tanzu Observability (TO) by configuraing few parameters in TAS for the Wavefront tile.

-1. On the TAS for Wavefront tile, add the below settings in the `Config` section under **Wavefront Proxy Config** > **Custom Proxy Configuration** > **Custom**.
+1. On TAS for Wavefront tile, add the below settings in the `Config` section under **Wavefront Proxy Config** > **Custom Proxy Configuration** > **Custom**.
     ```bash
     otlpGrpcListenerPorts=4317
     otlpHttpListenerPorts=4318
     otlpResourceAttrsOnMetricsIncluded=true
     ```
-1. Add a Pre-processing rule under the `Preprocessor Rules` section under **Wavefront Proxy Config** > **Custom Proxy Configuration** > **Custom**.
+1. Add a pre-processing rule under the `Preprocessor Rules` section under **Wavefront Proxy Config** > **Custom Proxy Configuration** > **Custom**.
     ```bash
     '4317':
     - rule    : drop_process_command